libbymiller/libbybot_eleven/pi/README.md

     #@v4l2-ctl --set-ctrl=rotate=270 # if you need to rotate the camera picture
     @/bin/bash /home/pi/start_chromium.sh

 Add the files start_chromium and server.py from this directory into the pi homedirectory.
-Edit start_chromium.sh to refer to your server.
+Edit ```start_chromium.sh``` to refer to your server.

+Make them executable:

     chmod a+x start_chromium.sh server.py